Upcoming Board Meetings

 Roxborough Water and Sanitation District Rampart Range Road Transmission Main Replacement Project

 The Community Park and Airplane Park playgrounds are closed until further notice.
 Upon inspection, it was determined that Community Park and Airplane Park playgrounds are no longer safe for use.
-The District is actively working to provide a solution for repair or replacement.
-Please reach out with any questions.

 Wildfire Mitigation Strategies

 The RVMD Board encourages everyone to review the community wildfire plan as well as sign up for the CodeRED Emergency Mass Notification system.
 Sign up for CodeRED.